ENGINEERING

 SINGLE TICKETS

-• A seat with excellent views of the awards ceremony.
+• A single seat with unrestricted viewing of the awards ceremony.

 • An impressive, gourmet three course meal.